Red is this season's hottest hue - from ox blood to pillar box, it's the shade to be seen in.

 “If you think you may have the illness then it is important to maintain good hand hygiene to help prevent it spreading.

-“We also advise that people stay away from hospitals, schools and care homes as these environments are particularly prone to outbreaks.”
+also advise that people stay away from hospitals, schools and care

-Just a single particle from a cough or sneeze can contain enough bacteria to pass on the virus, but using hand sanitiser wipes or gel will kill the germs before they spread.
+pass on the virus, but using hand sanitiser wipes or gel will kill the

-Maintaining a strong immune system by getting the recommended daily allowance of five portions of fruit and veg and cutting back on alcohol and cigarettes will also help to stave off infection.
+veg and cutting back on alcohol and cigarettes will also help to stave

 Children who have had the bug should avoid communal swimming pools for up to two weeks after any bouts of diarrhoea.
+Can it be treated?

 “There isn’t any particular treatment for norovirus,” says Paul Zollinger-Read, BUPA’s chief medical officer.